giuseppe-pagliaro/custom-assets-winforms/README.md

 3. `CustomItemManagers::TextFieldEditor`
 4. `CustomItemManagers::PathFieldEditor`

-Also, don't forget to **override** `CustomItemManagers::FieldsForm.Populate()`, to control how the data info get displayed in the form, and `CustomItemManagers::FieldsForm.ApplyStyle()`, so you can control how the form transforms when it's style is changed.
+Also, don't forget to **override** `CustomItemManagers::FieldsForm.Populate()`, to control how the data gets displayed in the form, and `CustomItemManagers::FieldsForm.ApplyStyle()`, so you can control how the form transforms when it's style is changed.

 ```csharp
 public partial class ExampleViewer : FieldsForm